Chase-William/RIT-Capstone/README.md

 - `npx prisma generate`, generates the client-side library to match the schema in your node project
 - `npx prisma db seed`, populates the database with default records

+To check the validity of the last commands, open a MySQL CommandLine.

+- SHOW DATABASE;
+- USE RAWRS:
+- SHOW TABLES;
+- SELECT * FROM rawrs;

+Last command to start the server locally:

+- npm run dev

 #### What Generation Does

 After modifying the Prisma schema, run `npx prisma generate` to keep the generated Prisma library in sync. [read here](https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project/relational-databases/install-prisma-client-typescript-postgres)